mcdonc/devenv-awsenv/README.rst

 Or exit the devenv shell and start it again.

-Obtaining Your MFA Device name
+Obtaining Your MFA Device Name
 ------------------------------

 It's somewhere in the authentication settings of the user that you're using to